pslucas0212/RHEL-EUS/README.md

 ## Introduction

-In this tutorial we will learn about Extended Update Support (EUS) for Red Hat Entperise Linux (RHEL).
-We look at the various options for managing the repos assoiciated with EUS.

 Red Hat Enterprise Linux subscriptions include an industry leading 10 year support lifecycle.
-At the end of the 10 year lifecyle you can extend the life of your Red Hat Enterprise Linux instance for an additional two years with an Extended Lifecycle Support (ELS) add-on subscription.
+Red Hat provides additional support options so that you can choose the option that best fits your business requirements.
+For example, at the end of the 10 year lifecyle you can extend the life of your Red Hat Enterprise Linux instance for an additional two years with an Extended Lifecycle Support (ELS) add-on subscription.

 During the full support lifecycle a new minor release of RHEL occurs aproximately every six months.
-If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive support from Red Hat.
+If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive efficient support from Red Hat.

+In this tutorial we will briefly review Red Hat's Red Hat Entperise Linux (RHEL) support lifecycle and learn about Extended Update Support (EUS) for RHEL).
+We look at the  options for managing the repos assoiciated with EUS that best meet your business needs.

 EUS allows you to stay on a minor release for and additonal 18 months beyond the end of support for the point release.
-Typically you would have 24 months of support for a minor release of RHEL.
+With EUS you would have 24 months of support for a minor release of RHEL.

-**Red Hat Enterpise Linux Lifecycle**
+**Red Hat Enterpise Linux Lifecycle support definitions**
 | Full Support | Maintenance Support | Extended Lifecycle Support |
 |--------------|---------------------|----------------------------|
 | Applicable to current minor release | Applicable to last minor RHEL release 6.10, 7.9, 8.10, 9.10 | Applicable to last minor RHEL release 6.10, 7.9, 8.10, 9.10 |